 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many customers may have been mis-sold PPI (Payment Protection Insurance) by Close Brothers, PPI may have been added to a customer's policy by Close Brothers, in some cases without their knowledge.
-Close Brothers may have denied a credit application if PPI was refused by the customer.
+Close Brothers may have rejected a credit application if PPI was refused by the customer.

 Close Brothers PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Close Brothers.

-There are many examples of Close Brothers mis-selling PPI, some customers were not even made aware by Close Brothers that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Close Brothers that it was optional.
+There are many examples of Close Brothers mis-selling PPI, some consumers were not even made aware by Close Brothers that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Close Brothers that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Close Brothers, and this was not clarified to you at the point of sale, then you would be due compensation from Close Brothers.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Close Brothers, and this was not disclosed to you at the point of sale, then you would be due compensation from Close Brothers.